polypoly-eu/polyPod/android/README.md

 ### Building

-An easy way to build polyPod for Android is to install [Android Studio](https://developer.android.com/studio) and import the project.

-On the commandline, figure out what versions of Java and Gradle you need (sorry) and run:
+#### Android Studio

+We recommend [Android Studio](https://developer.android.com/studio) if you want to work on the code, simply install it and open this directory as an existing project.

+#### Command line

+If you merely want to build the code, you can get [OpenJDK 8](https://openjdk.java.net) and run:

 ```
 ./gradlew assemble